 Campbell Scientific will, as a default, return warranted equipment by surface carrier prepaid.
 However, the method of return shipment is at Campbell Scientific's sole discretion.
 Campbell Scientific will not reimburse the claimant for costs incurred in removing and/or reinstalling equipment.
-This warranty and the Company's obligation thereunder is in lieu of all other
+This warranty and the Company's obligation thereunder is in lieu of all other warranties, expressed or implied, including those of suitability and fitness for a particular purpose.
+Campbell Scientific is not liable for consequential damage.

 In the event of any conflict or inconsistency between the provisions of this Warranty and the provisions of Campbell Scientific's Terms, the provisions of Campbell Scientific's Terms shall prevail.
 Furthermore, Campbell Scientific's Terms are hereby incorporated by reference into this Warranty.
-To view Terms and conditions that apply to Campbell Scientific, Logan, UT, USA, see Terms and Conditions .
+To view Terms and conditions that apply to Campbell Scientific, Logan, UT, USA, see Terms and Conditions 1.
 To view terms and conditions that apply to Campbell Scientific offices outside of the United States, contact the regional office that serves your country.